espressif/esp-idf/examples/peripherals/uart/uart_echo/README.md

 ### Hardware Required

-The example can be run on any ESP32, ESP32-S and ESP32-C series based development board connected to a computer with a single USB cable for flashing and monitoring.
+The example can be run on any development board, that is based on the Espressif SoC.
+The board shall be connected to a computer with a single USB cable for flashing and monitoring.
 The external interface should have 3.3V outputs.
 You may use e.g. 3.3V compatible USB-to-Serial dongle.

 ### Setup the Hardware